-21

-Acres of Watershed
+21 Acres of Watershed Preserved in 2019-2020

-Preserved in

-2019-2020

 The RWA regularly seeks opportunities to acquire and protect new parcels of open space.
 Approximately 21 acres within the RWA watershed were preserved as open space in 2019-2020 at a cost of about \$97,000.
 Since 2007, we have spent \$12.6 million to protect 902 acres of land by acquisition or through legal agreements that guarantee the land is protected from development.
-This includes 233 acres acquired by the RWA in the past six years.
+This includes 233 acres acquired by the RWA in the past seven years.
 The RWA regularly applies for grants that assist in purchasing open space.
 Since January 2015, the RWA has been awarded approximately \$648,000 in grants to purchase 172 acres of open space.
 Owning property on active watersheds is the first layer of our multi-barrier approach to protect water quality.

 The RWA also regularly assists land trust organizations in their efforts to acquire new land so that it can be cared for and preserved from development.
-In the past year, we worked with local organizations to protect 45 acres of land at a cost of \$225,000.
-We also recently expressed our support for open space purchases by two municipalities within our public water supply watersheds.
+In the past two years, we worked with local organizations to protect 45 acres of land at a cost of \$225,000.
+We also expressed our support for open space purchases by two municipalities within our public water supply watersheds.
+Moreover, the RWA works with land trusts and other

-Moreover, the RWA works with land trusts and other organizations to create and extend hiking trails in our region.
+Since 2015 Awarded \$648,000 in Grants to Buy 172 Acres of Open Space organizations to create and extend hiking trails in our region.
 Most recently, we agreed to assist in creating a new trail in North Branford that will allow hikers to explore part of a previously inaccessible area of the RWA's land.